RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab01.md

 caffe train -solver=code/lab01/mnist_simple_solver.prototxt
 ```

 Caffe offers a command line interface for training your models.
-The above command indicates that you will be training the model solver file located at `code/lab01/mnist_simple_solver.prototxt`.
+The above command indicates that you will be using `caffe` to `train` the model with solver file located at `code/lab01/mnist_simple_solver.prototxt`.

 ## Implementing the model ##